 Because low dose cortisol replacement simply replaces what the body would normally make, we do not expect to see the side-effects produced by high, anti-inflammatory doses of prednisone or other glucocorticoids.

 On the other hand, if aggressive treatments for Cushing’s disease are implemented — treatments that destroy what little cortisol production exists — there can be life-threatening results.
-When dealing with a SARD dog, test sex-hormone levels, especially estrogen.
+When dealing with a SARD dog, test sex-hormone levels, especially adrenal estrogen (or estrone).

 I hope this helps you and your dog.